chrisruis/Herts_birds/docs/Species_plots/redstart.md

 # Redstart

-More common in autumn than spring in Herts
+Regular passage migrant that's more common in autumn than spring in Herts

-### All records from all years
+This plot shows all autumn records since 1988:

 <img src="_figures/redstart.png" width = "500">

+Peak autumn migration is usually from mid August through September in Herts

-### Live 2022 records compared with previous years
+This plots shows live 2022 records compared with previous years:

 <img src="_figures/redstart_year_records.png" width = "500">